• Skip to primary navigation

 Can you make it without aluminum foil?

 Yes absolutely!
-More moisture in sweet potato will be cooked off, so the texture won’t be as creamy.
-It’s going to have more of a baked potato texture.
-But the flavor will be condensed and it becomes extra sweet.
+More moisture in the sweet potato will be cooked off, so the texture won't be as creamy.
+It's going to have more of a baked potato texture.
+But the flavor will be condensed, and it will become extra sweet.

 Yakiimo made with Japanese sweet potato nreak in half and placed on a table